-On September 27, 1991 the Company and Leonard Chavin entered into a Settlement Agreement to resolve certain litigation and other issues.
-Insofar as it is still in effect, Mr. Chavin (and, subsequently, in certain respects, his former wife, Marlene Chavin) (a) agreed not to sue the Company or its agents based on facts existing or occurring prior to September 27, 1991, (b) agreed not to acquire additional securities of the Company during the term of the Agreement or to encourage others to do so, (c) granted the Company a right of first refusal to purchase his common shares of the Company and (d) agreed not to solicit proxies in opposition to the recommendation of the Company's Board of Directors and agreed to vote his shares in accordance with the Board's recommendation for so long as Mr. Chavin and one other person designated by him are included in the slate of nominees for directors.
+Chavin) (a) agreed not to sue the Company or its agents based on facts existing or occurring prior to September 27, 1991, (b) agreed not to acquire additional securities of the Company during the term of the Agreement or to encourage others to do so, (c) granted the Company a right of first refusal to purchase his common shares of the Company and (d) agreed not to solicit proxies in opposition to the recommendation of the Company's Board of Directors and agreed to vote his shares in accordance with the Board's recommendation for so long as Mr. Chavin and one other person designated by him are included in the slate of nominees for directors recommended by the Board to shareholders for election as directors.